CENTER FOR PERFECTION STUDIES: CONTINUITY–SYMMETRY–HARMONY • AUSTIN, TEXAS • USA • NOVEMBER 2017

 Homepages: Just Prior|1|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|18|19|20|Original

 by Bruce Camber (This post is part of a series.
-The prior post is here and the next post is here.)
+Prior post and the next post)

 We need to understand the simple things.

 Austin, Texas: Nothing comes easy.
 An old mentor often said to me, “Let’s go over that one more time.
 We are missing something.”
 It is so true.
 We so quickly think we know something even though we have barely scratched the surface.

 Multiplication by 2 is such a thing, “Easy.
 Got it.
 Let’s move on,” until some chessboard guru asks, “What’s 264th power?” and then we begin to learn all the stories about the Wheat and Chessboard .
 We marvel at those numbers and the nature of exponential notation , then conclude, “Now we can move on.”
 Not so fast.
 First, consider the meaning of 2202nd power.
 Within these numbers we begin to discover a mathematically-integrated model of the universe .